2i2c-org/2i2c-org.github.io/content/blog/2025/doepy-yuvi/index.md

 ---
-title: "Sharing JupyterHub's vision for more flexible application deployment at the doepy talk series."
+title: Sharing JupyterHub's vision for more flexible application deployment at the doepy talk series.
-date: "2025-09-03"
+date: 2025-09-03
 authors:
   - Chris Holdgraf
   - Yuvi Panda
 categories:
-  - impact
+  - upstream-impact
 tags:
-  - open source
+  - leadership
-  - foundational-contribution
+  - open-source
 ---

 Our Technical Lead [Yuvi Panda](../../authors/yuvi-panda/_index.md) recently gave a talk at the [doepy meetup](https://meetup.doepy.org/) about JupyterHub's interest in moving beyond the "single-user notebook application" and towards a more flexible approach to enabling administrators to deploy many different types of applications and environments.